dandavison/delta/README.md

 OPTIONS:
         --features <features>
             Name of delta features to use (space-separated).
 A feature is a named collection of delta options in ~/.gitconfig.
+See FEATURES section.
+The environment variable DELTA_FEATURES can be set to a space-separated list of feature names.
+If this is preceded with a space, the features from the environment variable will be added to those specified in git config.
+E.g. DELTA_FEATURES=+side-by-side can be used to activate side-by- side temporarily
-See FEATURES section [env: DELTA_FEATURES=]  [default: ] --syntax-theme <syntax-theme>
+        --syntax-theme <syntax-theme>
             The code syntax-highlighting theme to use.
 Use --show-syntax-themes to demo available themes.
-If the syntax- highlighting theme is not set using this option, it will be taken from the BAT_THEME environment variable, if that contains a valid theme name. --syntax-theme=none disables all syntax highlighting [env:
+Defaults to the value of the BAT_THEME environment variable, if that contains a valid theme name. --syntax-theme=none disables all syntax highlighting
-            BAT_THEME=]
         --minus-style <minus-style>
             Style (foreground, background, attributes) for removed lines.
 See STYLES section [default: normal auto] --zero-style <zero-style>